We invite STEM professionals to be mentors to our STEM students. Below are some key points of the mentoring program:

 - Three-prong approach: English classes with Mexican American Cultural emphasis, a personal development class, and mentoring.

 - Role of mentor: Expose student to community and cultural environments, support the student’s academic career, and help spur personal growth.

 - Complete an application.

-- Attend a training where guidelines, roles, and responsibilities will be outlined and reviewed.
+- Attend a training in which guidelines, roles, and responsibilities are outlined and reviewed.

 - A minimum of 9 hours per semester is asked of the mentor.
 This time could include attending Lee College events with the student(s), field trips, meeting for coffee, phone calls, etc.

 If a one-on-one mentor relationship is too much for the individual but he/she still is interested in mentoring, we will have other opportunities — such as career panels, high-school speaking engagements, and other STEM events — for which such people could volunteer.
 Even in those instances, an application will be required, so that all relevant information will be in our database.